QingchenJia/Smart-Bus-System/README.md

 #### 软件架构

 This project uses `Maven` to build the project.
-Import `MyBatis` to connect to a MySQL database.
+Import `MyBatis` to connect to a `MySQL` database.
-Import `slf4j`logs, and print the log information in the console.
+Import `slf4j` logs, and print the log information in the console.
+Import `poi-ooxml` to export tables.

 #### 基本功能